rufuspollock/econ/README.txt

 1. Either: Grab the source code and then run:

    $ sudo python setup.py install

 2. OR: use easy_install: $ easy_install econ

 ### Create Confirguation File

-Copy the file etc/econ.ini.new to development.ini and edit to reflect your setup.
+Run the following command (where <ini_file> is the name of the configuration file to be generated):

+    $ paster make-config econ <ini_file>

 Finally for convenience you may want to set the ECONCONF environment variable to point to the location of this file.

 ### Test Installation